 - Lets your muscles relax throughout your body— especially those in your back

 Shopping for a new mattress can be a daunting experience, but it doesn’t have to be.
-If you’re in the market for something new, check out my guide on how to choose a mattress.
+If you’re in the market for something new, check out my list of the best mattresses.

 Whether you’re getting rid of your old mattress or looking for a new one, you shouldn’t be losing sleep over your mattress!